 “Like roses, now my cheeks are red.”

-Choirs that took the stage before us plodded through “The Streets of Laredo”, and ploughed through “I’s the B’y That Builds the Boat”, and while they sang we sat smiling, smug in the knowledge that our choir would knock the judges from their chairs.
+Choirs that took the stage before and plodded through “The Streets of Laredo” and ploughed through “I’s the B’y That Builds the Boat”, and while they sang, we sat smiling, smug in the knowledge that our choir would knock the judges from their chairs.

 * * *

-One morning after she’d been working with us for a couple of years, Mrs. McShane gathered us around her in a conspiratorial circle.
+One morning after she’d worked with us for a couple of years, Mrs McShane gathered us around her in a conspiratorial circle.

 “It’s time t’begin our practicin’ for the Kiwanis Music Festival,” she told us, her Scottish brogue wide and her smile wonderful.
 “And I want us t’be the best, aye?”

 “But not just the best,” she warned us, “We’re already that.
 This year I want you t’so dazzle the wee judges that their mouths’ll drop wide open.”

 Fifteen hands shot up, and fifteen faces reflected her grin.

 “Right then,” she announced, waving us to our places at the front of the classroom before skipping over to the piano, “let’s get started.”